Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Jochebed: Mother Who Saved Her Baby

-Jochebed’s younger daughter, Miriam, watched to see what would happen as Pharaoh’s daughter went down to bathe.
+Jochebed’s daughter, Miriam, watched to see what would happen as Pharaoh’s daughter went down to bathe.
 When Pharaoh’s daughter found the baby crying, she felt sorry for him.

-Miriam tasked her if she would like her to get a Hebrew woman to nurse the baby.
+Miriam asked her if she would like her to get a Hebrew woman to nurse the baby.
 Therefore, the baby was returned, and Jochebed nursed her own baby.
 Pharaoh’s daughter adopted him as her son and named him Moses.
 His name means "drawn out of the water."
 The story of Moses' birth is found in Exodus 2:1-10.

 Jochebed was determined to find a way to save her son, and God blessed her plan.
-Moses went on to free the Hebrew people from Egypt, leading them in the desert toward the promised land according to God’s plan.
+Moses went on to free the Hebrew people from Egypt, leading them in the desert toward the promised land, according to God’s plan.